deryrahman/secondbrain/docs/5-tag-based-metadata.md

 ## Plan

-In the future, core defined tags and plugin defined tags are defined from standard specification.
+In the future, core defined tags and plugin defined tags are comes from the same standard specification.